turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown

 <%= link_to @song.artist.name, artist_path(@song.artist) %>
 ```

-At this point, your repo probably looks like [the song-functionality branch of MixMaster](http://github.com/rwarbelow/mix_master/tree/song-functionality).
+At this point, your repo probably looks like [the 3_song-functionality branch of MixMaster](https://github.com/rwarbelow/mix_master/tree/3_implement-songs).
 Make sure to commit your work!
 Use proper commit message manners.

 ```
 $ git add .